-The ever-growing trend of reduced antibiotic and ionophore use is contributing to an increased incidence of necrotic enteritis in poultry production.

-The subclinical form of necrotic enteritis generally goes unnoticed, resulting in poor feed efficiency and is a major cause of financial losses to poultry producers.
+The ever-growing trend of reduced antibiotic and ionophore use increases the incidence of Necrotic Enteritis in poultry production.
+Especially the subclinical form, which generally goes unnoticed, results in poor feed efficiency and is a major cause of financial losses to poultry producers.

-Maintaining optimum gut health is key to preventing the occurrence of necrotic enteritis.
-In the era of antibiotic-free poultry production, alternatives acting against this pathogenic bacterium and also against its predisposing factors must be considered to control this devastating disease.
+Maintaining optimum gut health is key to preventing the occurrence of Necrotic Enteritis.
+In the era of antibiotic-free poultry production, alternatives acting against the pathogenic bacterium and also against its predisposing factors must be considered to control this devastating disease.
+The industry already provides solutions like phytomolecules-based products or toxin binders to support the animals.

-References
+References: